 Since eSports entered the mainstream consciousness, there has been a lot of debate surrounding the question of whether or not eSports should be considered actual sports, as the paradigms on both sides are vastly different from each other in many ways but similar in a few specific points.

 Regardless of which side of the fence you stand on, though, we can tell you that eSports betting and traditional sports betting have much more in common than you might think.
-In fact, many of the top eSports betting sites used for online gambling in Canada are the same as that of traditional sports, just that they have expanded their betting catalogue to include these new events.
+In fact, many of the top eSports betting sites used for CA casinos are the same as that of traditional sports, just that they have expanded their betting catalogue to include these new events.